top of page

 Summary:

-The Boeing 787 is a wide body, twin-engine airliner first flown on December 15, 2009.
+The Boeing 787 Dreamliner is a wide body, twin-engine airliner first flown on December 15, 2009.
 Its variants are B787-8, B787-9, and 787-10.
-It's also called the "787 Dreamliner".
 The 787 is also famous for its LED lightings and a higher humidity inside the cabin, minimizing the chance of having headaches, fatigue, or dry skin.
 The B787 has no incidents and accidents at all currently despite some lithium battery problems.
 It has a curved wing, which makes its flight performance much more efficient.
 Chances are you will board on an B787 if it's an international flight or a long haul flight.

 Summary: